-- 7.30 The Board shall ensure regular independent audits of the internal AML/CFT measures to determine their effectiveness and compliance against: - The AMLA and its subsidiary legislations and instruments issued under the AMLA; and - (ii) Guidelines and circulars on AML/CFT or other relevant requirements issued by Labuan FSA. - 7.31 In this regard, the Board would need to determine and ensure that the frequency and scope of independent audits conducted by the Labuan KRI commensurate with its ML/TF risks and vulnerabilities. - 7.32 The Board shall ensure that the roles and responsibilities of the auditor is clearly defined and documented.
-The roles and responsibilities of the auditor shall include, at a minimum: - (i) checking and testing the compliance with the AML/CFT policies, procedures and controls, and effectiveness thereof; and - (ii) assessing whether current measures are in line with the latest developments and changes to the relevant AML/CFT requirements. - 7.33 The scope of the independent audit shall include, at a minimum: - (i) compliance with the AMLA, its subsidiary legislation and instruments issued under the AMLA as well as guidelines and circulars on AML/CFT or other relevant requirements issued by Labuan FSA; - (ii) compliance with the Labuan KRI's internal AML/CFT policies and procedures; - (iii) adequacy and effectiveness of the AML/CFT compliance programme; and - (iv) reliability, integrity and timeliness of the internal and regulatory reporting and management of information systems.
+7.31 The Board shall ensure regular independent audits of the internal AML/CFT/CPF measures to determine their effectiveness and compliance against:

+- (i) The AMLA and its subsidiary legislations and instruments issued under the AMLA; and - (ii) Guidelines and circulars on AML/CFT/CPF or other relevant requirements issued by Labuan FSA. - 7.32 In this regard, the Board would need to determine and ensure that the frequency and scope of independent audits conducted by the Labuan KRI commensurate with its ML/TF/PF risks and vulnerabilities. - 7.33 The Board shall ensure that the roles and responsibilities of the auditor are clearly defined and documented.
+The roles and responsibilities of the auditor shall include, at a minimum: - (i) checking and testing the compliance with the AML/CFT/CPF policies, procedures and controls, and effectiveness thereof; and - (ii) assessing whether current measures are in line with the latest developments and changes to the relevant AML/CFT/CPF requirements. - 7.34 The scope of the independent audit shall include, at a minimum: - (i) compliance with the AMLA, its subsidiary legislation and instruments issued under the AMLA as well as guidelines and circulars on AML/CFT/CPF or other relevant requirements issued by Labuan FSA; - (ii) compliance with the Labuan KRI's internal AML/CFT/CPF policies and procedures; - (iii) adequacy and effectiveness of the AML/CFT/CPF compliance programme; and - (iv) reliability, integrity and timeliness of the internal and regulatory reporting and management of information systems. - G 7.35 In determining the frequency of the independent audit under paragraph 7.32, a Labuan KRI may be guided by the following circumstances: - structural changes to the business of the Labuan KRI such as mergers and acquisitions; - (ii) changes to the number or volume of transactions reported to Labuan FSA;

-- G 7.34 In determining the frequency of the independent audit under paragraph 7.31, a Labuan KRI may be guided by the following circumstances: - (i) structural changes to the business of the Labuan KRI such as mergers and acquisition; - (ii) changes to the number or volume of transactions reported to Labuan FSA; - (iii) introduction of new products and services or new delivery channels; or - (iv) previous non-compliance in relation to AML/CFT requirements. - 7.35 Notwithstanding paragraph 7.33 and 7.34, a Labuan KRI shall comply with additional requirements on the frequency and scope of the independent audit as specified by Labuan FSA. - 7.36 The auditor must submit a written audit report to the Board to highlight the assessment on the effectiveness of established AML/CFT measures and inadequacies in internal controls and procedures including recommended corrective measures. - 7.37 A Labuan KRI must ensure that such audit findings and the necessary corrective measures undertaken are made available to Labuan FSA and relevant supervisory authorities upon request.
+- (iii) introduction of new products and services or new delivery channels; or - (iv) previous non-compliance in relation to AML/CFT/CPF requirements. - 7.36 Notwithstanding paragraph 7.34 and 7.35, a Labuan KRI shall comply with additional requirements on the frequency and scope of the independent audit as specified by Labuan FSA. - 7.37 The auditor must submit a written audit report to the Board to highlight the assessment on the effectiveness of established AML/CFT/CPF measures and inadequacies in internal controls and procedures including recommended corrective measures. - 7.38 A Labuan KRI must ensure that such audit findings and the necessary corrective measures undertaken are made available to Labuan FSA and relevant supervisory authorities upon request.